Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 2. Make it educational and entertaining

 Unlike lectures and symposia, workshops and conferences have a strong social component.
 People don’t just go there to learn something new, but also to meet other people and have a good time.
-Therefore, be professional, but in a pleasant way – laughter is one of your biggest allies here.
+Therefore, be professional, but in a pleasant way – humor and laughter are some of your biggest allies here.

 3. Know your audience